ANL-CEEESA/STREAM/input_data.md

 |l=10| 2.999992857 | 2.849993214 | 2.999992857 | 5.624385476 | 3.899990714 | 0.299999286 | 0.284999321 | 0.299999286 | 0.474958794 | 0.389999071  |
 :::

+## Row to time-slice mapped data

+A *limited* amount of input data is indexed by time-slice.
+This is due to their time-dependency.
+For example the overall demand changes from time-slice to time-slice yielding an array as follows:

 :::{table} Overall demand
 :label: tab:demand
 :align: center